muritane/coordination-architecture/load-bearing_theory_stack.md

 ## Closing

 Execution destroys information.
 Topology routes consequence.
+Energy bounds optionality.
 Compression enables repetition.
 Closure hardens.
 Metrics bind.
 Agency exists only at boundaries.
 Responsibility follows load.

 Deliberation, ethics, and intent operate before and around execution.
 They do not propagate through settled closure unless they bind compression.

 Narratives may delay recognition.
 Execution does not negotiate.

-Only what executes persists.
+Only what executes — and survives depletion — persists.